igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited-3/index.md

 GitHub's [projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects)
 feature.
 To do so, I created
 the [Campsite Booking 2023](https://github.com/users/igor-baiborodine/projects/1/views/1) project with all the items I wanted to implement.
-Creating such a project helped me illustrate the scope of the new iteration, plan my work, and track progress.
+Creating such a project helped me clarify the scope of the new iteration, plan my work, and track progress.
 And now, let's dive into the most significant changes.